 Most labs will be able to grow through automation, offloading repetitive tasks so lab talent can handle more complex work.
 Labs that benefit from a LIMS with workflow automation capabilities are labs where:

+But that doesn’t mean interruptions to your lab are a prerequisite for implementing a LIMS that will add flexibility to your lab processes for years.
 While it’s common to hear industry stories of implementations that take a full year, you might be able to implement your LIMS in fewer than two months, certainly less than 12.

 Look at the implementation process for a LIMS typically in all its phases, including: